 We have a different agenda to traditional development studies in the UK and wider afield.
-In keeping with our origins as a King’s Global Institute, our department specifically focuses on middle-income developing countries and ‘emerging economies’ – the fast growing economies where foreign aid is largely irrelevant.
+Our department focuses mainly on middle-income developing countries and the emerging economies, which are the most dynamic poles of development in the world economy.

 Our key poles of development